HttpRafa/atomic-cloud/docs/usage/cli/index.md

-# CLI
+# Command Line Interface (CLI)

-This page provides instructions on how to download and use the CLI for controlling the controller.
+This guide provides instructions on how to download, install, and use the CLI tool for managing the controller.

 ## Download the CLI

-You can download the latest CLI binary from the [GitHub releases page](https://github.com/HttpRafa/atomic-cloud/releases/).
+Download the latest CLI binary from the [GitHub releases page](https://github.com/HttpRafa/atomic-cloud/releases/).

 ## Installation

+1. **Download:**
-1. Download the appropriate binary for your operating system.
+   Choose and download the binary appropriate for your operating system.
+2. **Set Up PATH:**
-2. Place the binary in a directory that is included in your system's PATH.
+   Place the downloaded binary in a directory that is included in your system's PATH.
+This ensures you can run the CLI from any terminal session.

 ## Usage

+- **Launching the CLI:**
+  Open your terminal and run the CLI command.
+- **Interactive Guidance:**
-Run the CLI from your terminal and follow the instructions provided by the CLI to control the controller.
+  Follow the on-screen instructions provided by the CLI to control the controller and manage your cloud resources.

+> **Note:**
-We’re actively working to provide more detailed and useful content here.
-Please check back soon for updates.
+> We’re actively working to expand and enhance this documentation.
+Please check back soon for more detailed content and additional usage examples.